quicwg/base-drafts/draft-ietf-quic-http.md

 Each frame's payload MUST contain exactly the fields identified in its description.
-A frame payload that contains additional bytes after the identified fields or a frame payload that terminates before the end of the identified fields MUST be treated as a connection error of type H3_FRAME_ERROR.
+A frame payload that contains additional bytes after the identified fields or a frame payload that terminates before the end of the identified fields MUST be treated as a stream error of type H3_FRAME_ERROR.

-When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error ({{errors}}) of type H3_FRAME_ERROR.
+When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a stream error ({{errors}}) of type H3_FRAME_ERROR.
 Streams which terminate abruptly may be reset at any point in a frame.

 ## Frame Definitions {#frames}